 The cost barriers to healthcare are very real.
 I can't imagine what this would have cost if I didn't have insurance.
 Even with insurance, I could have bought a used car for what it cost me to have a colonoscopy.
 And I do this every year.

 It's not cheap to stay healthy (or alive), and especially if there's a genetic disease, pre-existing condition or other situation threatening it.
 It doesn't take away the need for screening, but the reasons many don't get screened are very real.
 I felt it on a whole new level this year.

-Once I got to the actual procedure, the colonoscopy went great.
+Once I got to the surgery center, the colonoscopy went great.

-The good news is my colon was cleaned out very well for the colonoscopy thanks to the miralax and gatorade, and the doctor got a good view.
-The frustrating news is: I had one colon polyp removed.
+The good news is my colon was cleaned out very well for the colonoscopy thanks to the MiraLAX and Gatorade, and the doctor got a good view of my colon.
+The frustrating news: I had one colon polyp removed.

 No polyps in my colonoscopy and clean bill of health.